-Are you planning to buy real estate in Australia?
-When it comes to buying property in Australia, there are certain costs that you will need to cover.
-You might be wondering, what are those costs and how will they effect the bottom line?
+Ever wonder about the overall cost of buying real estate in Australia?
+When it comes to buying property in Australia, you might be wondering, what are those costs, and how will they affect the bottom line?

 It will always be good to refer to your conveyancer or solicitor for an exact breakdown of the costs associated with your real estate purchase.